Commitment to Security of Online Services

 - Do not open suspicious email attachments.

-- Make sure www.dowcreditunion.org is secure by looking for https:// or the closed padlock or unbroken key icon in the bottom right corner of your browser.
+- Make sure www.dowcreditunion.org is secure by looking for https:// or the closed padlock in the upper left-hand corner of your browser.

 - Use the computer’s on-screen keyboard for typing in your sign in credentials to protect against keyloggers.

 - Do not select “Save Username and Password” if prompted by the browser.

 Using your mobile device to check the balances of your accounts or to process a simple transaction is convenient and can save you time, but how do you make sure it is also secure?